DanielMolinaR/the-Hangman-Game/Java/README.md

 ## Improvements

 - **Add cache memory**: WOuld be nice to store the game from the users.
-- **Change the Hangman Drawr**: The Hangman Drawer would be better if it has state or conditions to draw the hangman.
+- **Change the Hangman Drawer**: The Hangman Drawer would be better if it has state or conditions to draw the hangman.
 - **Improve testing**
 - **Error management**